 Need to know more about trekking poles and which you should purchase, then check out this review on Hiker Hunger Trekking Poles.

 It says what it is on the tin.
 But insect repellent will help prevent insects from biting.
+And in some places, insects can be a right pest.

 Ensure it is applied before and during the hike.
 We use Jungle Formula and swear by it.
 You can pick up insect repellent in grocery stores or pharmacies.

 Most phones will have maps or a GPS system that could help you to navigate the route if you’re not relying upon the map.
-We also mentioned earlier, instead of taking a camera, the mobile phone can still take stunning photographs that are Instagrammable.

 BUT, don’t forget mobile phones rely on battery which can run out of juice.
 If you can’t recharge the battery regularly, then don’t rely on the GPS or take too many photographs on your phone.